This Season a Flu Vaccine is More Important than Ever!

 We encourage everyone to contact their primary healthcare provider or local pharmacy or retailer to receive the seasonal flu vaccine.
-In fact, the Centers For Disease Control and Prevention (CDC) encourages everyone older than six months of age to get vaccinated.
+In fact, the Centers for Disease Control and Prevention (CDC) encourages individuals to get vaccinated.
 This is especially true for pregnant women, children, young adults, caretakers of infants, and health care workers.
 Because seasonal flu viruses change every year, the vaccine is updated annually.
 So even if you or your children got a flu vaccine last year, you both still need to get a flu vaccine this season to remain protected.

 The Texas Vaccines for Children program provides no-cost vaccines to eligible children 18 years old and younger.
 Clinics participating in the Texas Vaccines for Children program may be located here.

 Early detection and early response are key to preventing the spread of any disease.

 Makes sense, but how are disease outbreaks detected in real time?

 Letting individuals report symptoms in real-time can complement traditional tracking while providing useful information directly to the public.
 While important systems exist for reporting and tracking disease, they’re not perfect, missing those who don’t go to the doctor, and a bit slow because it takes time for reports to be collected and sent to health departments.